iamalexbrady/iamalexbrady.github.io/docs/_articles/spiritual-journey.md

 the spiritual journey: an interactive story line

-**ACT 1:** whatever the fuck just happened.
+**ACT 1**: whatever the fuck just happened.

      : go ahead and write down some pertinent aspects of your history

      : and keep in mind the things that are important to you, but we didn't ask about

-**ACT 2:** You remember the *possibility* that this new/old world is a possible attainment.
+**ACT 2**: You remember the *possibility* that this new/old world is a possible attainment.

      : You gain understandings via teachings of this world

      : You gain understanding via experiencing this teaching in action

-     : Ream ACIM Text, maybe go through workbook once.
+     : Read ACIM Text, maybe go through workbook once.

      : Our Guidelines specfically state needing to go through the ACIM Workbook parts 1 and 2 at least once *after* completion of the text

-**ACT 3:** Resolution: You return to the place of power and peace.
+**ACT 3**: Resolution: You return to the place of power and peace.

      : If you are not at peace with your moments it is beacuse assuredly, and by definition you have not attained this step of the process